vanshtaneja23/vanshtaneja23/README.md

 *   🔭 I’m currently working on **Micro-Netflix** and **Generative AI Models**.
 *   🌱 I’m currently learning **Advanced Distributed Systems** and **Computer Vision**.
+*   ⚽ When I'm not coding, you can find me watching **Football** or exploring new tech.
 *   💬 Ask me about **.NET, React, Python, or Machine Learning**.
 *   ⚡ Fun fact: I built a Netflix clone from scratch!
 *   🌐 **Portfolio**: [Check out my work here!](https://vansh-portfolio-zhib.onrender.com)